 Lead-acid batteries typically charge slower than Lithium batteries.
 While they may charge fast at the bulk stage when the battery is empty, the more they charge up the higher the internal resistance and hence slower as the battery becomes full.
 This is not the same for Lithium batteries.

 Lithium batteries are almost 100% efficient when it comes to charging and a Lithium battery bank can take up to 100 amps when charging without slowing down.
+So when sizing your system you don’t have to necessarily go to a higher Amp-hour battery.
 This is good news when charging through solar or a generator as you have limited time but it may cause issues for your alternator.

 Alternators are not made to put out full amperage constantly they may end up burning up when charging lithium batteries.
 It is this or charging up to 70% charge of your battery.
 One solution is changing the alternator to get one that can pump enough amps to your battery.